tanningfoe/edx-CS50-Havard-2022/README.md

 ```

 ```
-Files from the challenges, from the harvard site, recognized for top courses & programs, from the internet.
+Files from the challenges, from the Harvard's site, recognized for its top courses & programs, from the internet.
 ```